Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 ### Phase 3
 After playing both their cards - one from their hand, and one from the draw pile - the player takes any captured cards into their score pile.
 As a rule of thumb, the captures will be stacks of either 2 or 4 cards (but *not* 3 cards).

-Any points earned for *special achievements* should also be handled at this time.
+Any *special events* should also be checked for and handled at this time.

 > As is typical of hanafuda games, each player's score pile should **be kept face-up and laid out on the table**, so that its contents are fully visible to all players.
 Ideally, the cards should also be arranged by type (Brights, Animals, Ribbons, and Chaff) to make detecting yaku easier.
 {.is-warning}